 We are a medical device company with an innovative approach to the design, development and commercialization of a family of products for people with insulin-dependent diabetes.
 Our advantage is rooted in our unique consumer-focused approach and proprietary technology platform.
 This allows us to deliver innovative hardware and software solutions to meet the various needs and preferences of people with diabetes and their healthcare providers.
-We currently manufacture and sell three insulin pump products in the United States that are designed to address large and differentiated segments of the insulindependent diabetes market:
+We manufacture and sell insulin pump products in the United States that are designed to address large and differentiated segments of the insulin-dependent diabetes market.
+During the first three quarters of 2016, our pump products included:

-- the t:slim Insulin Delivery System, or t:slim, our flagship product that can easily and discreetly fit into a pocket, - the t:flex Insulin Delivery System, or t:flex, for people with greater insulin needs, and - · the t:slim G4 Insulin Delivery System, or t:slim G4, the first CGM-enabled pump with touch-screen simplicity.
+- the t:slim Insulin Delivery System, or t:slim, our first product designed to easily and discreetly fit into a pocket, - the t:flex Insulin Delivery System, or t:flex, for people with greater insulin needs, and - the t:slim G4 Insulin Delivery System, or t:slim G4, the first Continuous Glucose Monitoring, or CGM, enabled pump with touchscreen simplicity.

 Our innovative approach to product design and development is consumer-focused and based on our extensive market research as we believe the user is the primary decision maker when purchasing an insulin pump.
-This research consists of interviews, focus groups and online surveys, to understand what people with diabetes, their caregivers and healthcare providers are seeking in order to improve diabetes therapy management.
+This research consists of interviews, focus groups and online surveys to understand what people with diabetes, their caregivers and healthcare providers are seeking in order to improve diabetes therapy management.
 We also apply the science of human factors to our design and development process, which seeks to optimize our devices, allowing users to successfully operate our devices in their intended environment.

 We developed our products to provide the specific features that people with insulin-dependent diabetes seek in a next-generation insulin pump.
 Our proprietary pumping technology allows us to design the slimmest and smallest durable insulin pumps on the market, without sacrificing insulin capacity.
 Our technology platform features our patented Micro-Delivery technology, a miniaturized pumping mechanism which draws insulin from a flexible bag within the pump's cartridge, rather than relying on a syringe and plunger mechanism.
-It also features an easy-to-navigate software architecture, a vivid color touch screen and a micro-USB connection that supports both a rechargeable battery and t:connect, our custom cloud-based data management application that provides a fast, easy and visual way to display therapy management data from the pump and supported blood glucose meters.
+It also features an easy-to-navigate software architecture, a vivid color touchscreen and a micro-USB connection that supports both a rechargeable battery and t:connect, our custom cloud-based data management application that provides a fast, easy and visual way to display therapy management data from the pump and supported blood glucose meters.